Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 sh step1_run_GMM_and_prep_config.sh 3 arb_input/orders.txt 5
 ```

-Result folder `arb_input/merged_gmm_k#/` contains the dataset-specific cluster initialization cluster assignment files. `arb_input/config.k#.txt` is the config file which is an input of Arboretum.
+**Result files:** `arb_input/merged_gmm_k#/` contains the dataset-specific cluster initialization cluster assignment files. `arb_input/config.k#.txt` is the config file which is an input of Arboretum.

-- **Note:** **The number of clusters (k) is usually matched to the k number of following Arboretum clustering**, e.g. if we decided to use k=5 for the initialization, Arboretum should be also performed with k=5.
+**About selecting numbers of the clusters (k):** The k number is usually matched to the k number of following Arboretum clustering, e.g. if we decided to use k=5 for the initialization, Arboretum should be also performed with k=5.

 ---

 ### \[Step 6\] Run Arboretum

+Arboretum identifies the expression states of genes which could be vary across different datasets.
+This states are driven by the expression amount of genes, which means higher number of cluster ID corresponds to the higher expression of the gene. **The increase of the number of states (i.e. number of clusters = k number) enables more precise patterning (e.g. 3 level differences in k=3 while 5-level differences in k=5), but also increases the complexity of the results as well.**

+Wrapper script `step2_run_arboretum.sh` is written to perform the Arboretum more easily by providing the proper input files.
+However, there are bunch of other parameters for the adjusted run of Arboretum.
+For the detailed usages of the parameters, please refer to the original [Arboretum github page](https://github.com/Roy-lab/Arboretum2.0).

 **Running command:**
 ```
+- USAGE: step2_run_arboretum.sh [#_cluster] [order.txt] [OGID.txt] [tree.txt] [config.txt] ["representative_dataset_name"] [output_folder_name]
 sh step2_run_arboretum.sh 3 arb_input/orders.txt arb_input/OGID.txt arb_input/input_tree.txt arb_input/config.txt c1 arb_output/
 ```

-For the detailed meaning of parameters, please refer to the original [Arboretum github page](https://github.com/Roy-lab/Arboretum2.0).
+**Result files:** `arb_output/` folder contains all the results generated by the Arboretum run.
+Among the result file, `allspecies_clusterassign_lca_brk.txt` is the most summarized result table, which is a tab-delimited text file.
+The rows are gene IDs of the "representative_dataset_name" which was specified by user
+and columns are all nodes (leaves and branches) in the tree.
+The table is sorted by the cluster assignment of Ancestor1 (root ancestor of the tree; positioned at the right-most column of the table).
+Dummy lines are the separators of different cluster assignments between two group of Ancestor1 clusters.

 ---